visionmedia/expresso/docs/index.md

 steps:

 1. Connect to the database before running tests.
-2. Before each test, drop/reset the table/collection to a known state.
+2. Before each test, drop or reset tables/collections to a known state.
 3. After all tests have run, disconnect from the database.
-(In some cases, Expresso appears to hang if a database connection is open.
-That is the normal behaviour for an active event loop.)

 Example code: